Anyone following this drivel will have noticed that my life has been the last resting place of what frankly were a whole bunch of dirt cheap sheds.

 It purred all the way home and purred on for another 80,000 miles in my ownership – once whisking the family of four to the Scottish Highlands on a traditional motor tour of the kind people just don't do any more, mile-munching effortlessly with a full load up, and camping gear three feet high on the roof.

-The air con was a revelation in traffic jams, as was the gearbox.
 For a while I was loath to use the air con as I was told that it made the car use more fuel, so I drove with the widows open.
 Then someone pointed out that actually this was a false economy.

 Most modern cars have been very carefully designed in wind tunnels for aerodynamic efficiency.
 Drive with the windows down and this all goes, well, out of the window.